-There are some nsw beaches along the North Coast that stand out as having iconic status.
+There are some NSW beaches along the North Coast that stand out as having iconic status.
 Byron Bay, Ballina, Lennox Head and Yamba-Angourie in northern NSW are a few where the 1960s surfing counter-culture took hold, and where it's lived and breathed ever since.

 Best North Coast beaches

-Highlights of a surfing holiday here could include a visit to Byron Bay to get a taste of its famous beach culture and top surfing conditions or Lennox Head to see one of Australia's iconic waves, consistently ranked among the country’s top 10.
-Beaches from Lennox to Ballina are known as the ‘Magic Miles' while the coast between Newcastle’s Merewether and Bar Beach is known as âthe Stretchâ with a variety of consistent waves.
+Highlights of a surfing holiday here include a visit to Byron Bay to experience a taste of its famous beach culture and top surfing conditions.
+There’s also the iconic waves at Lennox Head, which are consistently ranked amongst the country’s best.
+Beaches from Lennox to Ballina are known as the ‘Magic Miles’, while the coast between Newcastle’s Merewether and Bar beaches offer a consistent variety of waves to suit all abilities.

-Enjoy NSW beaches like a local by following these simple beach safety tips.
+Enjoy Sydneys beaches like a local by following these simple beach safety tips

-Always swim between the red and yellow flags – surf lifesavers have identified this area as the safest spot to swim in the water.
+Always swim between the red and yellow flags surf lifesavers have identified this area as the safest spot to swim in the water.
 It's also a good idea to always swim with a friend.

-Make sure you ready any safety signs at the beach and you are always welcome to ask lifeguards for more safety advice.
+Make sure you read any safety signs at the beach and you are always welcome to ask lifeguards for more safety advice.
 If you find yourself needing help in the water, stay calm and attract attention.

-Check conditions before you go and find a patrolled beach by visiting www.beachsafe.org.au.
+Check conditions before you go and find a patrolled beach by visiting beachsafe.org.au.